 Take inventory: Take "turn off the light when you leave the room" a quantum leap forward.
 Determine which equipment is in use.
 Machines that are rarely used may not be worth keeping around; they tend to run much slower and less efficiently.
 Depending on budget constraints, new equipment will be more efficient in terms of speed and energy usage, making them worth the investment.

 Use virtualization whenever possible: Newer, more powerful equipment can replace multiple older machines.
 One virtualized server can replace as many as 10 other servers, resulting in a greener information technology system.

 Use the cloud: After checking the equipment usage, you might find that much of it is only used occasionally - like at the end of a pay period or at the end of the month.
 Why own all of those machines, and all of the energy consumption with it, when it’s rarely needed?
-Cloud-based data processing and storage provide scalability, rapid deployment and minimal capital investment for businesses, because they pay for services on an as-needed basis and don’t have the ongoing overhead cost for underutilized equipment.
+Cloud-based data processing and storage provide scalability, rapid deployment and minimal capital investment for businesses because they pay for services on an as-needed basis and don’t have the ongoing overhead cost of underutilized equipment.

 Understanding the energy challenges and some of the solutions to meet them will be considered a critical skill for the IT professional of the future.